Erin Holland: Education

 Holland is a classically trained soprano singer holding a Bachelor of Classical Voice degree from the Sydney Conservatorium of Music.
 She received a scholarship after graduating from Cairns State High School in 2006.
 Erin also received a Music Scholarship from The Women's College, University of Sydney, where she lived throughout the 4 years of her bachelor's degree.

 She has achieved advanced qualifications in Classical Voice, Clarinet and Theory A.M.E.B examinations, as well as Jazz and Tap dance examinations.

-Modeling career
+Modelling career

 Miss World Australia 2013

 Holland beat 32 finalists to be crowned Miss World Australia on 20 July 2013.
 For the talent component of the competition, Holland sang "Maybe This Time" from the 1972 musical film Cabaret, receiving first place, and Miss World Australia Talent.
 She went on to represent Australia in the Miss World International competition in Bali, Indonesia.
-She credits her success to her wonderful family and friends, and the Miss World Australia organisation.
+She credits her success to her family and friends, and the Miss World Australia organization.